Kraad25/yt-dlp-helper/README.md

     - `Title`

 ## Prerequisites
-FFmpeg and ffprobe must be installed to download and process videos.
+FFmpeg and ffprobe must be installed to download and process media.
 Download a Windows build from [here](https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest) or install via your OS package manager.

 ## License